-The advantages of the anterior approach is that it allows an excellent exposure of the lumbar spine.
-This allows introducing large interbody cages and artificial discs with a much larger surface area compared to those introduced with the posterior approach.
+The advantages of disk replacement surgery is that it allows an excellent exposure of the lumbar spine from the front (anterior approach).
+This allows introducing large interbody cages and artificial discs with a much larger surface area compared to those introduced through the back of the patient (posterior approach).

-The retroperitoneal anterior approach is a minimally invasive spine surgery, as all the structures contained in the peritoneal sac (intestines, organs, etc.) are bypassed.
-Therefore, the patient’s post-operative recovery time is usually very fast.
+Disk replacement is a minimally invasive spine surgery, as all the structures contained in the peritoneal sac (intestines, organs, etc.) are bypassed bluntly, no important tissues are cut nor resected.
+Therefore, the patient usually shows a speedy and complete post-operative recovery .
 The patient resumes walking the same day of surgery and can go home (hospital discharge) usually just 2 days after the surgery.

-One of the most popular cases of a successful surgery performed through a previous approach is the case of the golfer Tiger Woods, champion of the Augusta Masters 2019.
+One of the most popular cases of a successful disk replacement surgery performed is the case of the golfer Tiger Woods, champion of the Augusta Masters 2019.
 He returned to playing as pro-golfer successfully after having undergone an operation on the lumbar spine through an anterior route in the USA.